 We and our collaboration partners intend to pursue market authorization globally.
 In the United States an abbreviated pathway for approval of biosimilar products was established by the Biologics Price Competition and Innovation Act of 2009, or BPCIA, enacted on March 23, 2010, as part of the Patient Protection and Affordable Care Act.
 The BPCIA established this abbreviated pathway under section 351(k) of the Public Health Service Act, or PHSA.
 Subsequent to the enactment of the BPCIA, the FDA issued draft guidance regarding the demonstration of biosimilarity as well as the submission and review of biosimilar applications.
 To our knowledge, there have been only two biosimilar product applications approved by the FDA under the 351(k) pathway to date.
 Moreover, market acceptance of biosimilar products in the United States is unclear.
 Numerous states are considering or have already enacted laws that regulate or restrict the substitution by state pharmacies of biosimilars for reference products already licensed by the FDA.
-Market success of biosimilar products are similar in quality, safety and efficacy as compared to the reference product.
+Market success of biosimilar products will depend on demonstrating to patients, physicians, payors and relevant authorities that such products are similar in quality, safety and efficacy as compared to the reference product.

 The BPCIA requires a biosimilar applicant to demonstrate biosimilarity with respect to a reference product that has been approved by FDA in the United States.
 Biosimilars approved in the EU and other non-U.S. jurisdictions may not be approved in the United States without additional "bridging" studies demonstrating biosimilarity to an FDA-approved reference product.
-Biosimilars approved in the United States may also not be approved in foreign jurisdictions without additional bridging studies are not well defined, which may delay the global marketing of our product candidates.
+Biosimilars approved in the United States may also not be approved in foreign jurisdictions without additional bridging studies.
+The requirements for such bridging studies are not well defined, which may delay the global marketing of our product candidates.